BlogEmployee Engagement Articles

 Productivity takes a massive hit when employees disengage.
 Engaged employees bring energy, commitment, and innovation to the workplace — all attributes that drive productivity.
 Conversely, disengaged employees often perform minimally, leading to reduced output and quality of work.

-Gallup’s Q12 survey referenced above reveals that companies with higher engagement levels are 23% more profitable.
+Gallup’s Q12 survey also reveals that companies with higher engagement levels are 23% more profitable.
 This demonstrates that engagement narrows down to the bottom line.
 Ultimately, low productivity from disengaged employees can significantly diminish an organization’s competitive advantage.

 The impact of disengagement far exceeds the disruption of individual employees.
 It breeds a negative company culture that can compound over time.
 Therefore initiatives to identify and address disengagement should be a top priority for every organization.